FreakTheFilter/plane.dev-socket.io/README.md

 1. `binaries/socket-server` ~ A minimal "Hello World" socket.io server.
 2. `binaries/socket-client` ~ A minimal client for connecting to `socket-server`.
-3. `tests/nginx-only/...` ~ A docker compose setup for starting a network which proxies `socket-server` through a nginx server.
-4. `tests/plane/...` ~ A docker compose setup for starting plane.dev locally.
+4. `config/...` ~ A docker compose setup for starting plane.dev locally.

-This enables us to run two tests (detailed below).
+This enables us to test socket.io end-to-end using plane.

 ## Setup